How to Play Freedrum Electronic Drumsticks

 3. The Bottom layer is for the snare and floor tom, so if you want to hit these parts, hold the sticks at a lower angle.

 With Freedrum Electronic Drumsticks, you have the flexibility to rotate the sticks in your hand.
 However, if you lift the drumsticks too high (over a 90-degree angle), they might produce the wrong sound.
-We know about this issue and are actively working to improve the drumming experience by fixing this problem in our future updates.

 Keep in mind the different layers and angles, and you'll be able to create awesome beats with your Freedrum Electronic Drumsticks!